ak224001/Heart-disease-prediction/README.md

 9.	<b>Exercise induced angina </b>:
               1 = yes
               0 = no
-10.<b>	ST depression induced by exercise relative to rest </b>: displays the value which is integer or float.
+10. <b>ST depression induced by exercise relative to rest </b>: displays the value which is integer or float.
-11.<b>	Peak exercise ST segment </b>:
+11. <b>Peak exercise ST segment </b>:
               1 = upsloping
               2 = flat
               3 = downsloping